 Students work in pairs on the Think About It problem.

-Students work in pairs on the Partner Practice problem set.
-As students are working, I am circulating and checking in with each group.
+Students work in pairs on the Partner Practice.
+As students are working, I circulate around the classroom.
 I am looking for:

 I ask students:

 Students independently complete the check for understanding problem.
 I have students clap out their answer choices, and share a student work sample on the document camera.
 I then also go through each answer choice and discuss with students its reasonableness.
 Choice A in in terms of hours per mile.
 Choice B is far too slow, given the distance for 5 hours is over 2,000 miles.
 Choice D is more than 2000, which does not make sense for one hour given what the problem tells us.
 I want students to analyze the answer choices.